edenspiekermann/espi-devblog/_posts/2016-02-11-introducing-accessible-modal-dialog.md

 If there’s one thing I try to push forward more and more at Edenspiekermann, it’s accessibility.
 I can’t help but feel that we don’t care enough about assistive technology users.
 That’s a shame, really.
 It’s not that we don’t want to—it’s more like we don’t really know where to start.

 Almost all projects involve some form of modal dialog at one point or another.
-Just recently, I implemented a small one page site which included a modal for the registration form.
-I will not express myself on how bad I think this UX pattern is as it is out of the scope of this article.
-In any case, accessible modals are hard.
+However, accessibility is all too often set aside in favor of quick implementation.
+Truth is, accessible modals are hard.
 Very hard.

 Fortunately, there is a super clever guy named [Greg Kraus](https://github.com/gdkraus) who implemented an accessible modal dialog a few years ago and [open-sourced it on GitHub](https://github.com/gdkraus/accessible-modal-dialog).
 Now that’s nice!